containers/podman/docs/podman-history.1.md

 % podman-history "1" "JULY 2017" "podman"

 ## NAME
-podman-history - Shows the history of an image
+podman history - Shows the history of an image

 ## SYNOPSIS
 **podman history**